Skip to main content

 4.3(1,321 reviews)

-Situated near Chiang Mai's Northern Gate on Manee Nopparat Road, Chang Phuak Market is a well-known night market where locals and travellers mix over affordable northern Thai street food.
-The market draws visitors looking for an authentic alternative to the city's more polished dining options, with a lively, no-frills atmosphere that reflects everyday Thai food culture.
-Standout stalls include a popular dessert vendor near the entrance where diners can customise their own combination of sweets, and the market is frequently recommended for its stir-fried dishes and regional specialties.
-Visitors should come with realistic expectations.
-The food is casual and budget-friendly rather than refined, and the market attracts a noticeable tourist crowd, particularly earlier in the evening.
-Queues can be lengthy at the most popular stalls, especially those that have gained attention through international media coverage.
-The experience is best suited to those who enjoy exploring multiple stalls and sampling a variety of dishes in a crowded, energetic setting rather than sitting down for a quiet meal.
-A practical note: arriving after 9pm tends to see the crowds thin out considerably.
+Situated just outside Chiang Mai's Northern Gate on Manee Nopparat Road, Chang Phuak Market is a well-established night market where locals and travellers come together over affordable northern Thai street food.
+The market draws visitors seeking an authentic, no-frills alternative to the city's more polished dining options, with a lively atmosphere that reflects everyday Thai food culture.
+Standout stalls include a popular dessert vendor near the entrance where visitors can customise their own combination of sweets, and the market is frequently recommended for its stir-fried dishes and regional specialties.
+Visitors should arrive with realistic expectations.
+The food is casual and budget-friendly rather than refined, and certain stalls — particularly those that have gained attention through international media coverage — attract significant queues, with wait times of up to an hour for a table at the busiest spots.
+The experience suits those who enjoy exploring multiple stalls and sampling a variety of dishes in a crowded, energetic setting rather than sitting down for a quiet meal.
+A practical note: arriving after 9pm sees the crowds thin out considerably, making for a more relaxed visit.
 Cash in Thai baht is essential, as card payments are not standard at market stalls.
-The market is easy to find and conveniently accessible from the old city area, making it a straightforward addition to an evening in central Chiang Mai.
+The market is easy to reach from the old city area, making it a straightforward addition to an evening in central Chiang Mai.

 Experience hints